Cups to grams converter for flour, sugar, and butter

 Recipe quantity converter

 Adjust the recipe scale first, then add one line per ingredient.
-You can duplicate lines for variations and save frequent ingredients as favourites.
+You can duplicate lines for variations and save frequent ingredients as favorites.

 1.00×